OpenMediaVault-Plugin-Developers/installScript/README.md

 ### Notes
 - This script will always install
-  - OMV 6.x on Debian 11 (Bullseye)
   - OMV 7.x on Debian 12 (Bookworm)
+  - OMV 8.x on Debian 13 (trixie)

 ### Installation
 To install OMV, OMV-Extras and Flashmemory copy and paste this line in the Terminal and press Enter.
 The installation will take some time, so enjoy the text flying on the screen.

 ***The installation process demands sudo utilization.***

 To download and execute the script you can use either *wget* or *curl*, feel free to use what you prefer!

 *wget script*
 ####
 ```bash
 sudo wget -O - https://github.com/OpenMediaVault-Plugin-Developers/installScript/raw/master/install | sudo bash
 ```